CTPSSTAFF/dboard-prototype-2/README.md

 * TTR - implemented in current version
 * CMAQ - implemented in current version

+## Data
+The data for the application was compiled by Sam Taylor and is found in this [Google Drive folder](https://drive.google.com/drive/u/0/folders/1__VECPvTx3DuBCAkn20ojae9joF3sOHB).
+The data consists of 9 CSV files.
+The CSV files have been copied into this repo, and have been renamed \(by replacing blanks and other non-alphanumeric characters with underscores\) in order to have file names that won't be problematical on LINUX-based web servers.

+# Page Layout
+The layout of the single page containing the was created using [Bootstrap](https://getbootstrap.com/).
+The layout organizes the page into a number of 'pills' \(similar to 'tabs'\).

 ## Organization of the Code
 The code for this app is currently organized in 7 JavaScript source files: one 'main' file \(__performance-dashboard-main.js\) containing the application initializion code,